nullck/getninjas_nullck/readme.md

 ##Instructions##

-- Verify if you have all of requirements above.
+- Verify if you have all of requirements described at requirements session.

 - Clone the repository git@bitbucket.org:nullck/getninjas_nullck.git